 Hyperkalemia is most commonly due either to high intake of potassium in the setting of decreased renal excretion or to extracellular redistribution of potassium from intracellular locations.
 There is a limited correlation between an elevated serum potassium value and an excess in total body potassium stores.
-Clinical manifestations of hyperkalemia are uncommon with values <6.0 mEq/liter (<6.0 mmol/L).
+Clinical manifestations of hyperkalemia are uncommon with values <6.0 mEq/L (<6.0 mmol/L).

 Common acute manifestations of significant hyperkalemia include muscle weakness and ECG changes, with the latter having the potential to progress to a life-threatening arrhythmia.
 Significant hyperkalemia represents a medical emergency, and an ECG should be obtained to establish whether cardiotoxicity is present.
 Continuous ECG monitoring should occur until serum potassium values have been brought into a safe range and cardiotoxicity has resolved.

 Whereas the treatment of significant hyperkalemia is pre-emptive in the patient without electrocardiographic change, in the presence of electrocardiographic change significant hyperkalemia represents a true medical emergency and requires rapid implementation of measures to reduce serum potassium concentration.

 - Drug-related decreased cellular entry or increased cellular exit of potassium